Sow from seed this month: basil, beans, tomatoes, cucumbers, zucchini, pumpkin, melons, corn, eggplant, chilli, capsicum, lettuce, radishes

 Passionvine hoppers.
 Once adults, these buggers are hard to catch.
 Control them by vacuuming up their larvae before they have a chance to grow.

 Powdery Mildew.
 A fungal infection that can infect nearly any plant.
-Spray with a mixture of baking soda, soap and water. ( 1 tablespoon baking soda, 1/2 tsp unscented liquid soap to 3.5 litres of water.)
+Spray with a mixture of baking soda, soap and water, about half a teaspoon baking soda per litre of water.

 Blight.
 Treat early signs of blight with the baking soda spray above, or an organic copper spray.
 Late-onset blight or sever blight is harder to treat and it is best to remove the plant and dispose of it in the bin or burn it.
 Don’t compost it as you may spread it to other plants and don’t plant the same kind of plant in the same spot.
 The soil should then be well cultivated to stop the remaining blight spores overwintering and covered with a thick layer of compost and mulch.